Guy Fieri on how he spends his Sonoma County mornings, love of Wordle and favorite piece of advice

 Mornings he also works out twice a week with a personal trainer in a vintage barn from 1891 on his property with as many as 20 of his friends, the Journal reported.

-Other topics covered in the interview include the stories behind his bold hair style and on-camera wardrobe.
+Other topics covered in the interview posted online March 20 include the stories behind his bold hair style and on-camera wardrobe.

 “A friend of mine is a hairdresser, and I had long hair and she would give me a hard time forever about it,” he told the paper.
 After giving the hairdresser his approval to restyle his hair, he came away with those now-famous frosted tips, which he said in the interview he now embraces.